owlbarn/tutorial/chapters/maths.md

 ## Interpolation and Extrapolation

-Sometimes we don't know the full description of a function $f$, but only some points on it, and therefore we cannot calculate its value at an aribitrary point.
+Sometimes we don't know the full description of a function $$f$$, but only some points on it, and therefore we cannot calculate its value at an aribitrary point.
-The target is to esimate the $f(x)$ for an arbitrary $x$ by drawing a smooth curve through the given data.
-If $x$ is within the range of the given data, this taks is called *interpolation*, otherwise it's called *extrapolation*, which is much more difficult to do.
+The target is to esimate the $$f(x)$$ for an arbitrary $$x$$ by drawing a smooth curve through the given data.
+If $$x$$ is within the range of the given data, this taks is called *interpolation*, otherwise it's called *extrapolation*, which is much more difficult to do.

 The `Owl_maths_interpolate` module provides an `polint` function for interpolation and extrapolation: